Trump and Abbott fact check at the border | ExBulletin

 REQUIREMENT

-Gov. Abbott: First, if you just look at the year-over-year numbers, look at this May compared to last May, the increase in the number of people crossing the border who have been apprehended has increased by more. by 800%.
+Gov. Abbott: First, if you just look at the numbers year over year, look at this May compared to last May, the increase in the number of people crossing the border who have been apprehended has increased by more. by 800%.

 THE SOURCES